thmslmr/Python-Spelling-Corrector/README.md

 **Spelling Corrector using the frequence of use of words in a dataset of books.**

-Four languages are curently supported :
+Four languages are currently supported:
   - French (default)
   - English
   - Spanish